Applications for geographical indications for non-EU products in 2025

 Update

-This overview complements the summary of PDO, PGI, and (international) Appellations of Origin and Geographical Indications that have been registered in 2025 (see Approved geographical indications for non-EU products in 2025).
+This overview complements the summary of PDO, PGI, and (international) Appellations of Origin and Geographical Indications that have been successfully registered in 2025 (see Approved geographical indications for non-EU products in 2025).

 Impacted Products